bcuff/MemcachedSharp/README.md

 MemcachedSharp
 ==============

-A light-weight, async/non-blocking Memcached client for .NE
+A light-weight, async/non-blocking Memcached client for .NET